HackerDaGreat57/3D-License-Suite/README.md

-# 3-Dimensional License Suite
+# Three-Dimensional License Suite

-The 3dOS License Suite is a collection of custom asset licenses that are focused on encouraging further expansion of ***public*** knowledge and science by not letting people make money off the stuff by means other than donations/sponsorships.
+The 3D License Suite is a collection of custom asset licenses that are focused on encouraging further expansion of ***public*** knowledge and science by not letting people make money off the stuff by means other than donations/sponsorships.
 It also doesn't let people keep modified forms of the assets secret, unless if it's for private use.

-The name comes from a planned operating system project called the Three-Dimensional Operating System (3dOS for short, "three-dee O-ES").

 ## Licenses included in this set